 - Review the list of Frequently Asked Questions for guidance as you prepare your proposal.

 - The Application and the Co-Applicant Forms include fields for data entry and fields for file upload.
-Familiarize yourself with the forms before starting to enter data and review them prior to submission.
 Be prepared in advance to upload files for those sections that require it.
 Data on these forms cannot be saved.
-The name of the principal applicant should be included with all attached files/documents.
 Confirmation of receipt will be provided immediately upon submission of the forms; confirmation emails will not be sent.

 - Review the Theory-to-Practice Grant Checklist (PDF) to make sure you have addressed all important elements of the proposal before you submit your materials.

-- The Application includes fields that request general information about the proposed project, information about the principal applicant and any co-applicant(s), a description of the preparation to undertake the proposed project, a description of the project itself, a proposed budget and a description of the evaluation of the proposed project after it is completed.
-Co-applicants must complete the Co-applicant Form, the link to which is located on the Application.
+- The Application for Primary and Co-Applicants includes fields that request general information about the proposed project, information about the principal applicant and any co-applicant(s), a description of the preparation to undertake the proposed project, a description of the project itself, a proposed budget and a description of the evaluation of the proposed project after it is completed.
 A member of the faculty or staff who is part of a proposed group project should normally be the primary applicant and not a co-applicant.

 - All aspects of proposed student projects, including the obligation to share the results/outcomes with the University community, must be completed prior to the graduation of all students involved.